dirigeants/klasa/Guide/Tutorials/PieceStores.md

 		this.name = options.name || file.slice(0, -3);
 		this.type = 'genre';
 		this.enabled = 'enabled' in options ? options.enabled : true;
+		/*
-		// we should probably describe our auto play genres in the command we will make for guild owners to set their guild's genre setting this.description = options.description || '';
+		 we should probably describe our auto play genres in the command, we will make for guild owners to set their guild's genre setting.
+		*/
+		this.description = options.description || '';
 		// Some example artists to include with the descriptions this.examples = options.examples || [];